Cryptocurrency as an Investable Asset Class: Coming of Age: THE SEVEN STYLIZED FACTS OF CRYPTOCURRENCY

-The collapse of Alameda Research and the failure of FTX in November 2022---only a few months after the demise of the synthetic stablecoin ecosystem Terra--Luna described in \cite{liu2023anatomy}, is the most visible manifestation of the results described in this fact.
+The collapse of Alameda Research and the failure of FTX in November 2022—only a few months after the demise of the synthetic stablecoin ecosystem Terra–Luna described in \cite*{liu2023anatomy}, is the most visible manifestation of the results described in this fact.
+More broadly, the evidence from cryptocurrency markets provides a clean illustration of the classic limits-to-arbitrage view: when trading, settlement, and capital-mobility frictions are economically large, violations of the law of one price can persist rather than being immediately arbitraged away.

-\subsection{Fact 9: When the funding dries up, we finally learn the worth of futures}
+\subsection{Stylized fact 6: When the funding dries up, we finally learn the worth of futures}

-\textit{Fact 9: Cryptocurrency carry trade, the defining characteristics of the futures market, used to be highly profitable, but profitability has compressed sharply since 2024.}
+\textit{Stylized fact 6: Cryptocurrency carry trade, the defining characteristics of the futures market, used to be highly profitable, but profitability has compressed sharply since 2024.}

-Derivatives are a cornerstone of modern markets, enabling hedging, leverage, and price discovery across equities, interest rates, and commodities (\citealt{black1973pricing}, \citealt{b5405564-0209-3283-bc5e-72bd72cfbbed}, \citealt{black1976pricing}).
+Derivatives are a cornerstone of modern markets, enabling hedging, leverage, and price discovery across equities, interest rates, and commodities (\citealt{black1973pricing}; \citealt{b5405564-0209-3283-bc5e-72bd72cfbbed}; \citealt{black1976pricing}).

 There is widespread usage of derivatives in the cryptocurrency market, albeit with novel designs.
-Among all derivatives, perpetual futures are the most common derivative contract in cryptocurrency markets.
-For example, \cite{schmeling2023crypto} document that perpetual futures account for more than 98\% of the Bitcoin futures volume in their sample.
-Perpetuals, inspired by \cite{shiller1993measuring}, have no maturity; positions are marked to market (typically every 8 hours) and a funding rate---positive or negative by design---flows between longs and shorts to keep futures prices anchored to spot. \cite{ackerer2024perpetual} provides the theoretical foundations for the pricing of perpetual cryptocurrency futures.
-The crypto-carry trade strategy of \cite{schmeling2023crypto} is short a perpetual futures contract and long a position in the corresponding spot market.
+Among all derivatives, perpetual futures are the most common derivative contracts in cryptocurrency markets.
+For example, \cite*{schmeling2023crypto} document that perpetual futures account for more than 98\% of the Bitcoin futures volume in their sample.
+Perpetuals, inspired by \cite{shiller1993measuring}, have no maturity; positions are marked to market (typically every 8 hours) and a funding rate---positive or negative by design---flows between longs and shorts to keep futures prices anchored to spot. \cite*{ackerer2024perpetual} provides the theoretical foundations for the pricing of perpetual cryptocurrency futures.
+The crypto-carry trade strategy of \cite*{schmeling2023crypto} is short a perpetual futures contract and long a position in the corresponding spot market.

 \textbf{Figure \ref{fig:figure_carry_futures}} plots the evolution over time of one dollar invested in the crypto-carry strategy (black line, left y-axis) and in the spot Bitcoin market (red line, right y-axis).
 Over the full sample, which goes from 2020 to 2025, the annualized Sharpe ratio of the cryptocurrency carry is 6.45.
 Beginning in 2024, the Sharpe ratio falls to 4.06, and it turns negative in 2025.
 The profit from the cryptocurrency carry strategy is mostly driven by the funding rate, which in the full sample has a mean return of approximately 8\% with a low volatility of 0.8\%.